nikhilkarmude/IndoorNavi/README.md

 IndoorNavi
 ===========

-###Indoor navigation using smart phone sensors, and map of the building.
+###Andriod Application for Indoor navigation using smart phone sensors and map of the building.
-###### Key aspect of this project is: This application does not utilize any GPS or intenet usage using mobile data or WIFI.
+###### Key aspect of this project is: This application does not utilize any GPS or cellular data or WIFI.

 The application consists of two major parts: